EcorRouge/rococo-service-host/README.md

 ## Creating a child image - custom processors

-Use the example in "child_example" folder.
+Use the example in "service_example" folder.
 What you need to do is:
 - create a `processor.py` file with the Class for the processor
 - create the `__init__.py` file importing it
 - have a `pyproject.toml` for it